rebeccaskinner/elm-cli/FIGHTME.md

 If a subcommand or flag was spelled wrong, the program could suggest corrections and exit with a non-zero error code.

+If possible, a help command should always show an example of the command or subcommand for which it was invoked.

 ### Flags Can Go Anywhere in a Command

 It doesn't matter where you put flags in a command.